Budibase/website/content/blog/tutorials/mysql-gui.md

 * SQLyog
 * Toad Edge for MySQL
 * Webmin

+It's important to research which features you need from specific tools - for instance, cross-platform integrations or auto completion.
+Often, custom builds are the most cost-effective option to meet bespoke requirements.

 You might also like our guide to building a [Postgres GUI](/blog/tutorials/postgres-gui).